 This is a form of cheaper housing, designed as a place to meet people from around the world.

 They are usually very well located and some of them are very highly rated by their guests.
-You can usually stay in these types of accommodations for very affordable prices (less than 15 Australian dollars per person per night).
+You can usually stay in these types of accommodations for very affordable prices (less than 10 dollars per person per night).

 2. Factors to consider when choosing your accommodations in Russia

-Personally, I look at four main points when booking accommodations: that they are well located and have easy access to public transportation; price; that they allow for free cancellation up until the day before the trip; and that they have good reviews from other visitors.
+Personally, I look at four main points when booking accommodations: location and easy access to public transportation; price; free cancellation; and reviews from other visitors.